The ultimate guide to Guangzhou

 Credit: Hym Chu

 As an old Chinese saying goes, to enjoy life to the fullest, one should be “Born in Suzhou, live in Hangzhou, eat in Guangzhou, and die in Liuzhou”.
 Cantonese people take food very seriously, and dim sum is central to the region’s food culture.
-For 40 years, one-Michelin-starred Jade River at the White Swan Hotel has served handcrafted dumplings and elegantly presented delicacies to everyone from local families to Queen Elizabeth II.
+For 40 years, one-Michelin-starred Jade River at the White Swan Hotel has served handcrafted dumplings and elegantly presented delicacies to everyone from local families to royalty.

 Where to stay